 A declaration pursuant to Labor Code section 1164, subdivision (a)(3) or (a)(4) may be filed with the Board by the agricultural employer or the certified labor organization at any time at least 60 days after the date the certification was issued or the decertification petition was dismissed, as appropriate.
-The declaration shall be served and filed in accordance with sections 20160, 20166, and, 20166, 20166, 20168 and through 20169.
-The declaration shall be signed under penalty of perjury, shall state that the parties are subject to an existing certification and have no collective bargaining agreement currently in effect, shall provide a citation to the Board order qualifying the request pursuant to Labor Code section 1164, subdivision (a)(3) or (a)(4), and shall state that the employer has employed or engaged 25 or more agricultural employees during a calendar week in the year preceding the filing of the declaration.
+The declaration shall be served and filed in accordance with sections 20160, 20166, and, 20164, 20166, 20168 and 20169.
+The declaration shall be signed under penalty of perjury, shall state that the parties are subject to an existing certification to the Board order qualifying the request pursuant to Labor Code section 1164, subdivision (a)(3) or (a)(4), and shall state that the employer has employed or engaged 25 or more agricultural employees during a calendar week in the year preceding the filing of the declaration.
 In addition, the declaration shall be accompanied by any documentary or other evidence that supports the above statements.